rfortherestofus/blog/typst-blog-post/typst-blog-post.md

     color: "#002D72"
 ```

-This gets us a decent part of the way there.
+This gives us a good start:

 ![](typst-report-brandyml.png)

 But see how all of the headings are the same size?
 That’s not ideal and `_brand.yml` doesn’t give us any tools to fix this.
 It also doesn’t allow us to make customizations to the header or the footer of our report.
-Overall, `_brand.yml` is great if you want to make some simple customizations to a PDF document, but if we want to make a truly unique report, we’ll need to create a custom Typst template.
+Overall, `_brand.yml` is great if you want to make some simple customizations, but if we want to make a truly unique report, we’ll need to create a custom Typst template.

 ## Create a custom Typst template

 In order to make a custom Typst template, we’ll begin by deleting the `_brand.yml` file.
-Instead, we’ll create two files, known as template partials:
+Instead, we’ll create two files, known as [template partials](https://quarto.org/docs/output-formats/typst-custom.html#advanced-customization):

 - `typst-show.typ`
 - `typst-template.typ`

 The `typst-show.typ` file connects Quarto and Typst, enabling us to pass variables from the former to the latter.
-We’ll see this show up when doing things like adding the title in the footer of the report:
+We’ll see this show up when doing things like adding the title and date in the footer of the report:

 ![](report-footer.png)